ricorx7/xv_11_driver_humble_jetson/README.md

     cd ..
     colcon build

-Once it has been made and registered by sourcing it to your environment you may run it as follows
+Once it has been made and registered by sourcing it to your environment by running:

+source ~/colcon_ws/install/local_setup.bash

+you may run it as follows

 The following ROS2 parameters are defaulted as below and can be set using parameters